Joan Bamford Fletcher: Sumatra

 Fletcher monitored each of the convoys, driving back and forth looking for problems such as barricades, sabotaged bridges, and hazardous road conditions.
 On the third convoy, Fletcher was left with a four-inch gash in her scalp when her coat snagged on the wheel of a passing truck and she was dragged under.
 A Japanese physician bandaged her wound and, within two hours of the accident, she carried on with the evacuation.
 Following the incident, her interpreter informed her that she had earned the respect of the Japanese soldiers – who now saluted her whenever she passed – but they had collectively decided they would never marry a European woman, as they were deemed “too tough”.

 When the monsoon rains arrived, trips became more dangerous, as the roads turned into muddy bogs.
 As the security situation intensified, rebels began barricading the roads.
 Fletcher directed that a “crash car” with a special bumper lead the convoy and crash through the barricades.
 The Japanese started increasing the size of their escort and, by the final convoy, Fletcher's guard was increased to 70 Japanese soldiers armed with machine guns mounted on trucks.
-Despite the constant threat of attack, Fletcher did not carry a firearm and she later noted in an interview that she did not know how to use one.
+Despite the threat of attack, Fletcher did not carry a firearm and she later noted in an interview that she did not know how to use one.

 On the second-last trip, Fletcher and a Japanese officer were leading the convoy in a jeep.
 After halting to fix a tire along the column, Fletcher returned to the front to discover that two Dutch passengers in the lead car were missing and an Indonesian rebel was attempting to steal the vehicle.
 She pulled alongside the car in her jeep and shouted, “Out!”
 The rebel jumped out of the vehicle and ran off.
 Fletcher and her interpreter went in search of the missing evacuees and found them being held captive in a hut by three armed Indonesian rebels.
 While the interpreter was attempting to convince the rebels that the captives were actually British, Fletcher reportedly shouted at them and, while they were taken aback, grabbed a knife, cut the captives lose, and ushered them out the door.
 The rebels made no attempt to stop them and the group escaped unharmed.

 When the evacuation was complete, the captain of the Japanese transport company that had lent their vehicles presented her with a family heirloom – a 300-year-old Samurai sword.

 After a week in Padang, Fletcher flew to Singapore and was assigned to Hong Kong at the end of November 1945.
 Three weeks later, she was admitted to hospital with a severe case of swamp fever.
 She returned to England in July 1946, but the disease resurfaced, spreading to her jawbone.
 Half of her lower teeth were removed and part of her left jawbone was replaced with plastic.